RogueRope/docs/content/docs/main/cancellation.md

 If the event is not legal under Belgian or local laws (due to Covid waves/Putin/...), it shall not take place.
 In this case, everyone will receive a **full refund** for all costs \(tickets, drink vouchers\).
 No hidden fees will be deducted.
 If you paid X euros, we'll send you your X euros back via bank transfer.

-If you are living outside of Belgium and you are not allowed by your local laws or Belgian laws to spend time with us, you can also get a full refund.

 ## Personal Cancellation